 Within the Innovative Europe Pillar, the EIT and the EIC (based on their Memorandum of Understanding) will run complementary activities aimed at streamlining the support provided to innovative ventures.
 The EIT KICs will be encouraged to provide business acceleration services and trainings to beneficiaries awarded EIC funding.
 The EIT will also facilitate the access of EIC beneficiaries to the KICs' innovation ecosystems and relevant actors of the knowledge triangle.
 In parallel, the EIT's beneficiaries will be encouraged to apply to the EIC's instruments.
-All KICs are already eligible for the Fast Track scheme to the EIC Accelerator and are encouraged to continue working bilaterally with the EIC, and also together in particular through EIT Community cluster on Access to Finance.
-In 2024 and 2026 the EIT and EIC will organise a joint Women Awards to amplify the importance of women leaders and innovators in the European and global arena.
-Also, as indicated in the New European Innovation Agenda, both organisations will be implementing a joint Innovation Internship Scheme.
-In years 2024-2026 the EIT will strive to further enhance collaboration with the EIC in widening RIS-eligible countries and territories as well as locations outside the EU, in particular in locations where the EIT Community operates its Global Outreach Hubs (Israel and Silicon Valley).
+All KICs are already eligible for Fast Track scheme to the EIC Accelerator and are encouraged to continue working bilaterally with the EIC, and also together in particular through EIT Community cluster on Access to Finance.
+In years 2025 - 2027 the EIT and EIC will organise a joint Women Awards to amplify the importance of women leaders and innovators in the European and global arena.
+Also, as indicated in the New European Innovation Agenda, both organisations will be implementing a joint Next Generation Innovation Talents scheme.
+In years 2025-2027 the EIT will strive to further enhance collaboration with the EIC in widening RIS-eligible countries and territories as well as locations outside the EU.
 Collaboration opportunities between researchers from Pathfinder or the transition support scheme and EIT alumni will be further explored.
 Both organisations will further intensify joint communication activities.
 The collaboration of the boards level is planned to be intensified.
 The EIT Community will also aim to collaborate increasingly with the EIE.

 The EIT will develop stronger synergies with the ERC by linking the ERC's beneficiaries with the EIT KICs.
 In parallel, the EIT's beneficiaries will also be encouraged to apply to the ERC's instruments.
-Potential collaboration between the EIT Alumni and the ERC Alumni grantees association will be further investigated.
+Potential collaboration between the EIT Alumni and the ERC Alumni grantees association will be further encouraged.

-The EIT will also work to establish synergies with programmes under the Excellent Science Pillar and, in particular, the Marie Skłodowska-Curie Actions (MSCA).
+The EIT will also work on synergies with programmes under the Excellent Science Pillar and, in particular, the Marie Skłodowska-Curie Actions (MSCA).
 The EIT will contribute to the development of the innovation and entrepreneurial skills of the MSCA fellows.
 It will further strengthen collaboration between the MSCA and EIT Alumni organisations.